GabeStah/Airbrake.io/Pitches/Is Your Security Scaling Up Along with Your Operation/text.md

 Just as Jennifer first needed to authenticate kids to determine which are authorized to proceed, the same security measures should always be taken and used together in application security to determine if a user is who they say they are, and whether that should allow them access to the requested information.
 If a user finds a way to fake their authentication credentials, they can gain access to information that should normally be out of their reach.
 Likewise, if authorization can be bypassed, it doesn't matter who (or what role) the system authenticates that user to be.

-### Nonrepudiation
+### Non-Repudiation

 In your class, your friend Jennifer decides to get systematic with her secret dispersal techniques.
 She starts scratching out little "contracts" on perforated notebook pages, in her writing and with her name on them, stating that she has told your secret to the specific kid standing in front of her.
 She then requires this kid to sign the contract _before_ any information will be divulged.
 At the end of the day as you're going home, you see Jennifer carrying a big old wad of these contracts, tightly folded up and clutched in her fiendish little mitts.

-As it turns out, Jennifer has created her own little form of `nonrepudiation`.
+As it turns out, Jennifer has created her own little form of `non-repudation`.
 This term simply means that there is some form of proof of a transaction taking place, such that neither party within the transaction can later refute that the transaction took place.
 In Jennifer's case, her little signed contracts are a grade school version of this concept, showing that both she and the other kid she told your secret to agreed to this illicit exchange of information.

-In information security it is crucial to create some form of nonrepudiation within your application.
+In information security it is crucial to create some form of non-repudation within your application.
 Whether through logs or historical transaction records, it's important that each transaction be explicitly tracked and marked in some way, so neither the sender nor the recipient can claim that they did not send nor receive the transaction in question.

 ## Security Testing Best Practices